Neil Powe, MD, MPH, MBA

-Dr. Powe serves as leader of the University of California San Francisco Medicine Service at San Francisco General Hospital, a leading Medicine department in a public hospital with strong basic, clinical and health services research programs focused on major diseases affecting diverse patients.
+Dr. Powe serves as leader of the University of California San Francisco Medicine Service at San Francisco General Hospital, a leading Medicine department in a public hospital with strong basic, clinical and health services research programs focused on major diseases affecting diverse patients locally, nationally and globally.
 His interests are in improving discovery, education and clinical practice in medicine, making academic organizations function better, enhancing scholarship and multidisciplinary collaboration, and developing future talent and leadership in the health professions.
 He has a particular interest in cultivating young clinical scientists who are addressing major problems in science, health and health care delivery.

 His primary intellectual pursuits involve kidney disease patient-oriented research, clinical epidemiology and outcomes and effectiveness research.
 His research unites Medicine and Public Health with the goals of saving and improving quality of human lives.
 It involves the knowledge of fundamental discoveries in biology and clinical medicine to advance the health of patients and populations affected by kidney disease.